Supporting primary care

 We are committed to supporting general practice through every phase of a disaster or medical emergency.
-Search our case studies to read how practices are navigating the pandemic, or to find out about the activities we have supported to help communities recover and rebuild after disasters.
+See below two case studies from practices in our PHN region on how they navigated the pandemic:

 As all general practices have had to adapt rapidly to the increase in demand from patients for support with COVID-19, it’s great when we can share experiences between local practices.
 Some practices have shared their current workflows to support others also experiencing similar challenges:

-We have initiated a new program to facilitate home visits by GPs and practice nurses to patients who are managing COVID-19 at home and may require face to face treatment, find out more about our living with COVID-19 - commissioned home visits.
-We have also developed a quality improvement toolkit, Living with COVID in the community, to help practices identify and implement processes to support at-risk members of the community.
+We have developed a quality improvement toolkit, Living with COVID in the community, to help practices identify and implement processes to support at-risk members of the community.

 In March 2022 we held two infection control webinars, you can find the recordings below:

 - Webinar 1: COVID-19 Rapid Antigen Test (RAT) and ventilation update